 Staff will be given training to help them understand the issues of radicalisation, are able to recognise the signs of vulnerability or radicalisation and know how to refer their concerns.
+This information also forms part of induction safeguarding training.
+Staff are updated as necessary in weekly safeguarding briefings.

-2 See Policy 1.13.1 British Values
+&lt;sup>2 See Policy 1.13.1 British Values